 “I can’t speak for all wrestlers but I can speak for myself,” said Green in 2018.
 “My goal from the beginning was always WWE.”

 Frankly, it was always something that was assumed would happen.
 With an individual as talented as Green, many wrestling fans were genuinely surprised at her lack of inclusion for either of the Mae Young Classics thus far.
 Appearances on Lucha Underground as Reklusa and at the record-setting All In only raised Green’s profile, and shortly after the September 1st event, many speculated it was a matter of when, not if Green would be signing with the largest wrestling brand in the world.
-On October 17, 2018, Green was confirmed to be among the class reporting to the WWE Performance Center and on October 26, her first match under the NXT brand took place against Deonna Purrazzo.
+On October 17, 2018, Green was confirmed to be among the class reporting to the WWE Performance Center and on October 26, her first match under the NXT brand took place against long-time friend Deonna Purrazzo.
+Since then, the pair have aligned with the currently-rehabilitating Rachael Ellering as VXT, though the origin of the name has vexed wrestling fans worldwide since it’s first appearance a few months ago.

-Unfortunately, Green is currently on the shelf with a wrist injury following a dark match at Full Sail University.
-However, even given the crowd reaction for her first appearance at the home of the black-and-yellow brand, it looks as though the Hot Mess will be as beloved by the WWE Universe as she has been worldwide.
+On Wednesday, both Green and Purrazo were given a patented in-the-crowd shot on the second-ever live NXT on the USA Network, one of many hints that WWE knows exactly what potential stars it has in the pair.
+Given the crowd reaction for her first appearance at the home of the black-and-yellow brand, it looks as though the Hot Mess will be as beloved by the WWE Universe as she has been worldwide.